liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. stay on track
 1. I would question the validity of that assumption
 1. the college is very selective
-1. I don't like the flavor of onioin
 1. he has no sense of shame
 1. these two ideas are quite distinct from each other
 1. 阻碍
 1. he is only a vulnerable child in need of protection from the police
 1. the wall had gone from brown to a soft grey through years of weathering
 1. air disaster
-1. the failed reform gave rise to social anomie desperation and proverty
 1. 呼吁
 1. beethoven was a musician of world stature
 1. statue/stature